MUSA-Zhanchao/musa-practicum/report/final-report.md

 **Detection patterns recover known streetscape structure.** The commercial-core vs. rowhouse-neighborhood inversion documented in Section 4.1 — signalized control clustering in University City, Logan Square, Center City, and Rittenhouse; stop-sign control clustering in Kensington, West Kensington, Fishtown, and Point Breeze — is not something we imposed.
 It emerges directly from the detector output and matches what anyone who has walked these neighborhoods already knows.
 That the pipeline reproduces this pattern *asymmetrically* (with the signal side attenuated by the detector's known recall weakness, yet still clearly visible) gives some confidence that the stop-sign side, where the model is strong, is close to a census.
 For planners, the practical implication is that the workflow can be used to map *where a given control type dominates* — useful for pedestrian-signal retiming studies, stop-sign compliance audits, or identifying uncontrolled intersections for midblock-crossing studies — with the caveat that signal counts should be treated as a lower bound.

 **Crosswalk segmentation generalizes within a single imagery program.** The pixel-level F1 of 0.94 on the University City test set is strong, and the fact that applying the same model to three much larger mosaics (covering roughly 10× the training area) yielded coherent polygon inventories — 3,610 polygons with no manual correction — indicates that within a single aerial imagery program (PASDA 2024, ~15 cm/pixel, consistent lighting and capture season), transfer is practical.
 This is the right unit of transfer to reason about: annual PASDA captures mean that the same pipeline can, in principle, be re-run each year to track marking degradation and new installations without retraining.

-**The combination is more than the sum of parts.** Aerial segmentation indicates that a crosswalk exists and provides its geometry; it cannot tell you whether the approach is controlled.
-Street-view detection tells you the control type but cannot reliably give you the crossing width.
-Binding both to the intersection graph produces a per-approach record — `(intersection_id, approach_direction, crossing_width, crosswalk_coverage, control_type)` — that matches the unit of analysis used in pedestrian-safety research.
-This is the planning-relevant product; each individual model output is a means to it.

 For OTIS and similar agencies, the immediate use case is screening.
 Rather than asking "where should we send a survey crew?", an analyst can filter the crossings layer for long crossing distances with low marking coverage and no signal control — a plausible proxy for high-risk uncontrolled crossings — and prioritize field inspection accordingly.
 The workflow does not replace engineering measurement; it tells you where engineering measurement is most likely to be worth the expense.